 WordPress is going through some fantastic changes right now.
-Over the past few years, we are seeing a move to a better editing experience with the block editor, aka, Gutenberg.
-An improvement in development experience in the PHP side, and after the REST API landed in the core of the most-used CMS, it opened several doors for the growing headless space, where several sites and companies are using WordPress as a CMS but delivering it via a fast and interactive front-end.
+Over the past few years, we are seeing a move to a better editing experience with the block editor, aka Gutenberg.
+An improvement in development experience on the PHP side, and after the REST API landed in the core of the most-used CMS, it opened several doors for the growing headless space, where several sites and companies are using WordPress as a CMS but delivering it via a fast and interactive front-end.

 Much of the praise and success GraphQL represents is because of its new ideology when it comes to consuming APIs.
 Hitherto, using the REST API, anyone that needed to fetch information would usually get more than they needed.
-Instead, with GraphQL, clients and consumers are able to declaratively fetch only the information they need for the page or request, which has had big ramifications in how developers code and approach projects.
+Instead, with GraphQL, clients and consumers are able to declaratively fetch only the information they need for the page or request, which has had big ramifications on how developers code and approach projects.

 So for this brief article on the matter, I’d like to make a case why GraphQL and WordPress fit well together, how you can use it today with WordPress, and how this technology will increase velocity and improve productivity.

 So first, let’s see how you can add it to your WordPress stack right now.

 It took a great deal of effort and time to get the REST API into WordPress core, and I assure you it will take even more to have GraphQL support into it as well.
 But it is possible to use it today, thanks to plugins available.

 One of the leading WordPress plugins in the ecosystem is WPGraphQL.
 It provides a GraphQL API schema with WordPress data types.
 Meaning that you can query posts (post types), pages, comments, authors, categories (taxonomies), settings, etc, via its API.